OCA/margin-analysis/sale_margin_delivered/README.rst

 Configuration
 =============

 To grant Sales Margin view privileges to a user, go to *Settings > Users & Companies > Users*, select the user and set *Show Sale Margin* on.

 Usage
 =====

-#.
-Go to *Sales > Orders > Quotations*.
+1. Go to *Sales > Orders > Quotations*.
-#.
-Create a new *Sales Order* and add a line with an stockable product.
-Set a
+2. Create a new *Sales Order* and add a line with an stockable product.
-   quantity higher than one.
+   Set a quantity higher than one.
-#.
-Confirm the *Sales Order* and deliver just a partial amount of product in
+3. Confirm the *Sales Order* and deliver just a partial amount of product in the picking.
-   the picking.
-#.
-Go to *Sales > Reporting > Sales* and unfold the *Order Reference* dimension
-   and the *Margin* and *Margin Delivered* to compare them.
+4. Go to *Sales > Reporting > Sales* and unfold the *Order Reference* dimension and the *Margin* and *Margin Delivered* to compare them.

 For example:

 In an order line with a product at a cost of 10 and a sell price of 25 we deliver 2 of 3 units.
 Then, the reported margins would be:

-`margin`: 45 (3 * 15)
-`margin_delivered`: 30 (2 * 15)
+\`margin\`: 45 (3 \* 15) \`margin_delivered\`: 30 (2 \* 15)

 Additionally, you can check the margin and the margin percent in the sales order line.

 Bug Tracker
 ===========